safedep/docs.safedep.io/docs/concepts.md

 ## About SafeDep Cloud

-SafeDeo Cloud is a managed SaaS built using [SafeDep Control Tower](#).
+SafeDep Cloud is a managed SaaS built using [SafeDep Control Tower](#).
 It is meant for large scale `vet` deployments across 1000+ repositories, central policy management, integrated SBOM visualization, querying and other governance use-cases.
 See [cloud quickstart](./cloud/quickstart.md) for more details.